sydthecoderkid/RWBYHiatusCounter/README.md

 # RWBYHiatusCounter
-Simple Python Project that allows users to check the countdown for the RWBY hiatus.
+A simple Python Project which uses the Tumblr API to allows users to check the days left in the TV show RWBY's off-season hiatus.